|

 now live in the USA) I have been making

 models since I was old enough to understand what glue was, I think.
-My Dad

 introduced me to model making.
 Thanks Dad!
 He was an incredible artist and